Skip to main content

 Daniel Nick Salerno

-Architect | 1930 - 2022Born in Los Angeles, Dan Salerno secured his degree in architecture from USC in 1957 following service in the US Navy.
-After working for Edward Fickett and Daniel, Mann, Johnson & Mendenhall, and Cunneen Company, Salerno would work as ‘City Architect’ for the City of San Diego.
-Salerno Residence #1 (1965) in Del Mar was published in LA Times Home Magazine shortly after its completion.
+Born in Los Angeles, Dan Salerno secured his degree in architecture from USC in 1957 following service in the US Navy.
+After working for Edward Fickett, he worked as City Architect for the City of San Diego.

 After working as a project architect for Edward H. Fickett, AIA, Dan worked as job captain for Daniel, Mann, Johnson & Mendenhall, and draftsman for the Cunneen Company.
-He would later work as ‘City Architect’ for the City of San Diego.
+He would later work as City Architect for the City of San Diego.

 Dan lived in the first residence for about 5 years, when he started designing his second home on Marisma Way in La Jolla.
-Dan Salerno retired in the mid-1990s and moved to Incline Village, Nevada with his wife Virginia.
+Mr. Salerno retired in the mid-1990s and moved to Incline Village, Nevada with his wife Virginia.

 Partial List of San Diego Projects